I Wanna Dance with Somebody (Who Loves Me): As a gay anthem

+In celebration of Australia legalizing same-sex marriage in the country, New Zealand singer Lorde covered the song while onstage in Sydney holding up the Pride flag.

+The website, Drag Society, included the song in their "Top 13 anthems we're keeping on repeat this Pride Month" list in 2023, mentioning the song's "message about wanting to dance freely and publicly with the person you love meant was something that the gay community understood all too well amid a time when homosexuality was still largely taboo."

 The song played a pivotal part in a scene from the gay coming-of-age film, Love, Simon (2018).
 The song was featured on the film's official soundtrack.
 It also was featured in an episode of the LGBTQ-themed series, Pose.

 In 2020, DJ Rotten Robbie named the song as one of the "top 25 Pride anthems of all time" in the Chicago Tribune.

 During London Pride in July 2022, the cast of the show Heartstopper, including the show's stars Joe Locke and Kit Connor, performed the song to drown out a small anti-LGBT protest group.

 In 2023, Seventeen ranked it the 29th best gay anthem out of 60.

+In 2026, during Pride Month, Spotify released its playlist of the most added songs on Pride-related playlists and announced that "I Wanna Dance with Somebody" was the fourth most added song, only bested by "Born This Way" by Lady Gaga, "I'm Coming Out" by Diana Ross and "Believe" by Cher.

+Houston herself was ranked the seventh top artist on Pride Spotify playlists alongside Madonna, Lady Gaga, Diana Ross, Britney Spears and Beyoncé among others.